 Zion has an active ministry for people of all ages in our congregation and in our community.
-Zion’s activities include a Bible Study group, a women’s organization, Luther League, Kingdom Kids and Zion’s Diner.
-In the community we participate with the Chatt-Area group of churches, Vacation Bible School and the Chatta-John youth group.
+Zion’s activities include a Bible Study group, a women’s organization, Chatta-John youth group, and Kingdom Kids.
+In the community we participate with the Chatt-Area group of churches, and Vacation Bible School.

 Sunday School for all ages is held at 9:30 Sunday morning.
 Three classes meet downstairs for children ages 3 years through 6th grade.
 Special activities for the children include playing the hand bells, singing, and crafts.
 An adult class is held upstairs.

 Kingdom Kids is a midweek activity for children ages 3 years through 6th grade.
 They meet the on specified Wednesdays from 6-7:30 p.m.
 There are also special Kingdom Kids events held throughout the year.
 The children enjoy hearing or acting out a Bible story and making fun crafts.
 A meal is always included.
 An average of 16 children attend each session.

 CHATTA-JOHN YOUTH GROUP

 Chatta-John is a parish youth group for 6-12th graders.
 It was organized in 2012.
 The name represents the two churches that are involved, Zion Lutheran Chatt and St. John Lutheran Hopewell.
 Meetings focus on strengthening relationships with God while participating in fun activities, devotions, and service projects.
 They meet a couple times a month.